TRDan6577/networkStatistics/README.md

 statistical properties of a particular host on the network.
 Information provided includes: amount of traffic sent and received, and types and amounts of traffic processed by the host (expressed in both bytes and number of packets).
-Currently, the types of traffic supported are ICMP, ICMPv6, TCP, and UDP.
+Currently, the types of traffic supported are ICMP, ICMPv6, ARP, TCP, and UDP.
 ![alt tag](https://raw.githubusercontent.com/TRDan6577/networkStatistics/master/exampleOutput/ipinfo.JPG)

 ## Drawbacks